THE EL-ARAJ EXCAVATION PROJECT

 |2018||EXCAVATION SEASON 3|

 The pottery findings, mosaic fragments and architectural structures revealed in the 2016 and 2017 seasons have prompted the planning of an even more ambitious excavation season for 2018.
 The excavation schedule is represented by two 2-week sessions.
-Session 1 is scheduled for June 15-29 and Session 2 is scheduled for June 29-July 13.
+See the Calendar link for details.
 The time spent at the excavation will be supplemented by guest lectures and local field trips.
 There is the option to participate on a tour of Jerusalem, Qumran, Ein Gedi and Masada, with a visit to the Dead Sea.
 This Jerusalem-Dead Sea touring option is not a part of the excavation schedule.
 It does require an additional cost.
 The 2018 season is going to be our best season yet.
 Students and non-students are welcome to join us for this unique opportunity.